dchakarov/dchakarov.github.io/_posts/2023-03-04-letter-play.md

 }
 ```

-We already saw the result in the preview of the previous view, so let's keep going.
-Next, let's parametrise a little.
+We already saw the result in the preview of the previous view, so let’s keep going.
+Next, let’s parametrise a little.
 We need to inject the word we want to show instead of hardcoding it.

 ```swift
 struct SingleWord: View {